-7.1 The directors
+7.1 The Directors

-The directors will approve the RSE policy, and hold the head teacher to account for its implementation.
+The Directors will approve the RSE policy, and hold the Headteacher to account for its implementation.

-7.2 The head teacher
+7.2 The Headteacher

-The head teacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory/non-science components of RSE (see section 8).
+The Headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw students from non-statutory/non-science components of RSE (see section 8).